The Fargo House is a project by artist and architect Dennis Maher.

 Project Assistants: Micaela Barker, Braedy Chapman, John Costello, Andrew delle Bovi, Juan Andres de Risio, Michael Gainer, Kathryn Hobert, Kyle Mcmindes, Matthew Rosen, Elizabeth Saleh, Daniel Salomon

 The inhabitant of the house directs the flow of tables, chairs, lamps and other domestic objects through the matrix of the dwelling space.
-These elements enter the front door as independent functional units, but, over time, they rebel against the autonomy of use and embrace the unity of aggregated form.
+These elements enter the front door as independent, utilitarian things, but, over time, they rebel against the autonomy of use and embrace the unity of aggregated form.
 As miniature house models, they hint at new hybridized dwellings and other unstable micro-structures.

 The house mirages are the visions that are generated as the Fargo House gazes back at itself.
 They appear as amalgamated afterimages of collection, reassembly and repair.
 The mirages distort the house's objects and furnishings, conjuring an illusory world from existing surfaces, textures, and forms.
 In so doing, they reveal the lucidity of the house's apertures, conflating the everyday with realm of the dream.